Who's That Girl?

 Kimi hopes to aid other artists in their journey, and wishes to grow on her own path, pursuing a sustainable and fruitful vocation in the arts.
 As a Filipina, she is determined to elevate BIPOC voices and portray the lived experiences of Filipinx people.
 Since her flying tap shoe incident, Kimi has been captivated by the magic and endless possibilities of live performance, and believes that this magic can unite us all in our shared humanity.

 Kimi Fun Facts

-Likes: lumpia, Thai food, Okinawa milk tea, iced vanilla lattes, the season of Fall, Gilmore Girls, rom-coms, self-help books, existentialist philosophy, modern jazz
+Likes: lumpia, Thai food, Okinawa milk tea, iced (vanilla; mocha; matcha) lattes, afternoon naps, Gilmore Girls, rom-coms, self-help books, existentialist philosophy, modern jazz